schnitzi/rampart/README.md

 to the resulting moves, it is recommended that you generate moves into a Set class, so you can just check that `actual` equals `expected`.

+There are test files for positions involving checkmates and stalemates.
+Most move generators will and should find no legal moves for these test cases, but depending on how you write your chess engine, your move generator might never encounter this situation -- you can skip these tests if so.

 As this project contains its own move generator, I've included sample tests (in Java and Kotlin) that test it against the test data files.
 As the test data files were generated using this same engine, the tests will of course pass!
-But the tests demonstrate how you can set up similar tests for your chess engine, to the below cases.
+But the tests demonstrate how you can set up similar tests for your chess engine, as described below.

-## Test types
+## Using the test data files to test your move generator

 ### Type 1: Finding all moves

-Your tests can run through the included data files, and for each test case, compare the expected set of moves (contained in the data file as FENs) against the set of moves that your board generator generates.
+Your tests can run through the included data files, and for each test case, compare the expected set of moves (contained in the data file as FENs) against the set of moves that your move generator generates.
 Your move generator should generate the exact same set of resulting boards in all cases -- no more, and no less.
 If there is any discrepancy, you probably have a bug in your move generator.
 (Or,